Fluffy chicks are the best and learning how to hatch chicken eggs (and hatch eggs at home without an incubator) is a ton of fun!

-Letting Mother Nature do her thing is always best, but if your hens aren’t broody (wanting to sit on eggs) or if you want to maintain a precise environment for your hatching eggs, incubating them is a good option.
-It’s also a lot of fun!
+Letting Mother Nature (who knows how to incubate chicken eggs perfectly) do her thing is always best, but if your hens aren’t broody (wanting to sit on eggs) or if you want to maintain a precise environment for your hatching eggs, incubating them is a good option.

 First things first.
 It usually takes 21 days for a chicken egg to fully incubate.
 A day is the full 24 hours after you put the egg in the incubator, so I write the next day’s date on the egg to remind myself what day I started incubating.
 So, if I put eggs in the incubator on January 18, I write 1/19 on the egg.
 I tend to see external pipping (when the chick starts to break the egg) on day 19, but it can take up to 28 days in some cases.
 (Full disclosure: I’ve never personally had an egg take that long to hatch but it reportedly happens on occasion).
 I use a Little Giant Still Air incubator that I bought locally for about $50.
 I’ve had a good hatch rate with it, it’s easy to figure out, and it’s a great starter incubator.
 It’s important to run it for 24 hours before you put eggs in to ensure the temperature is correct and stays steady.